Institute on Aging Health Promotion Center

 - A 200-foot cushioned indoor walking track

 - Ballet-style bars set in a mirror-paneled wall for balance exercises

 - Cognitive training and assessment

 Located conveniently within the ground floor of the Dental Tower on the Health Science Center campus, the HPC is available for research use by investigators across the UF campus.
 Space utilization is considered on a case-by-case basis and preference given to aging-related studies.
-Parties interested in using the HPC in their research should contact Dr. Thomas Buford, HPC Director, for further details.
+Parties interested in using the HPC in their research should contact Dr. Anna Gardner, HPC Director, for further details.